-In 2019, the Committee retained Willis Towers Watson, an independent compensation consultant, to assist the Committee with respect to compensation actions in 2020 with the goal of ensuring that our compensation arrangements for our CEO, our other senior executive officers and our non-executive directors were competitive.
-Willis Towers Watson provided data from comparable publicly traded biopharmaceutical companies and otherwise assisted the Committee in its design of competitive compensation consultants to assist the Committee in determining competitive levels of executive and non-executive compensation and specific design elements of our executive compensation program and non-executive directors' compensation program.
-The Committee continued to retain Willis Towers Watson through 2020 and 2021 in order to ensure that our compensation arrangements are competitive for 2021.
-After review and consultation with Willis Towers Watson, the Committee determined that Willis Towers Watson is independent and that there is no conflict of interest resulting from retaining Willis Towers Watson in 2020 or in 2021.
+In 2020, the Committee retained Willis Towers Watson, an independent compensation consultant, to assist the Committee with respect to compensation actions in 2021 with the goal of ensuring that our compensation arrangements for our CEO, our other senior executive officers and our non-executive directors were competitive.
+Willis Towers Watson provided data from comparable publicly traded biopharmaceutical companies and otherwise assisted the Committee in its design of competitive compensation for our senior executives and non-executive directors.
+The Committee expects to continue to use compensation consultants to assist the Committee in determining competitive levels of executive and non-executive compensation and specific design elements of our executive compensation program and non-executive directors' compensation program.
+The Committee continued to retain Willis Towers Watson through 2021 and 2022 in order to ensure that our compensation arrangements are competitive for 2022.
+After review and consultation with Willis Towers Watson, the Committee determined that Willis Towers Watson is independent and that there is no conflict of interest resulting from retaining Willis Towers Watson in 2021 or in 2022.
 In reaching these conclusions, our Remuneration Committee considered the factors set forth in the SEC rules and the applicable listing standards of The Nasdaq Global Market.